Casimir III, King of Poland

 Last Edited=29 Apr 2006

-Lady Mary Carey was born on 6 October 1631.1 She was the daughter of Sir John Carey, 2nd Earl of Dover and Abigail Cokayne.1 She and William Heveningham obtained a marriage license on 25 April 1655.1 She died on 19 January 1695/96 at age 64 at Jermyn Street, St. James's, London, England.1
+Lady Mary Carey was born on 6 October 1631.1 She was the daughter of John Carey, 2nd Earl of Dover and Abigail Cokayne.1 She and William Heveningham obtained a marriage license on 25 April 1655.1 She died on 19 January 1695/96 at age 64 at Jermyn Street, St. James's, London, EnglandG.1

 From 25 April 1655, her married name became Heveningham.1 She inherited Conisborough Castle, Yorkshire.1